loosolab/UROPA/docs/output.md

 The different outputs will be explained thoroughly below.

 #Output Files
-* **All_hits_table**  : The basic output table giving for each peak at least a hit which is valid according to the query's parameters.
+* **Uropa_AllHits**  : The basic output table giving for each peak at least a hit which is valid according to the query's parameters.
 If more than one features are valid, all are shown in this table.

-* **Best_hits_table** : The table which can be the most useful for peak annotation.For each peak only one feature is assigned,the closest one.If more queries are given and each query validates different features, one feature per query is assigned to the peak.
+* **Uropa_BestperQuery_Hits** : The table which can be the most useful for peak annotation.For each peak only one feature is assigned,the closest one.If more queries are given and each query validates different features, one feature per query is assigned to the peak.

-* **Merged_Best_hits_table** : The table that summarizes the Best_hits_table by chosing one feature for each peak in case more queries are given and each query validates one feature.The closest feature from all queries should be shown here.
+* **Uropa_FinalHits** : The table that summarizes the Best_hits_table by chosing one feature for each peak in case more queries are given and each query validates one feature.The closest feature from all queries should be shown here.

-* **Reformatted_Besthits_table** : This table is created by an optional flag in the command line when running UROPA: ` uropa.sh -i [..] -o [..] -r`.
+* **Uropa_Reformatted_HitsperPeak** : This table is created by an optional flag in the command line when running UROPA: ` uropa.sh -i [..] -o [..] -r`.
 It creates a compact table with all hits per peak per query in one line, separated by semicolon, so one can have all the annotated features per peak at once.It is therefore created only when multiple queries are given.

-* **Results_Summary_Visualisation.pdf** : In this document one can obtain graphical information of the peak annotation run by UROPA,depending on the configuration file requirements and the output tables created(Best_hits_table or Merged_Best_hits_table are used).
+* **Results_Summary.pdf** : In this document one can obtain graphical information of the peak annotation run by UROPA,depending on the configuration file requirements and the output tables created(Best_hits_table or Merged_Best_hits_table are used).

+**Note** : The output files will be named additionally by the output directory name where they are located, for convenience in further use and transfer of files.
+Example  : ChIPannot/Uropa_AllHits_*ChIPannot*.txt

 #Output columns explanation